According to Ofsted, fundamental British Values are:

 Children are encouraged to make choices with the support of the adults around them.
 There are many ways in which they can exercise their right to choose, such as, continuous provision, enrichment activities, challenges in class and e-safety.
 They are able to express their views and choices through pupil voice activities.

-As a multi-cultural, multi-faith school Greenfield continually reinforces the need for knowledge, understanding and tolerance.
+With a number of religious beliefs, languages and cultures we continually reinforce the need for knowledge, understanding and tolerance.
 Assemblies reflect the nature of our school community and this sense of community prepares our children for life in Britain.

 Our curriculum exploits learning opportunities for children to explore the wider world and develop an appreciation of cultural and religious diversity.
 As a school, we acknowledge and celebrate all religions to help children and parents understand, accept and respect the diverse nature of peoples' beliefs.